China conglomerates aim for reset in tighter credit environment

 That seismic shift is still being felt today, as the non-state companies dump property and company stakes, and grapple with developing coherent strategies.

-On Monday, Dalian Wanda Group announced it would sell a $1.24 billion stake in Wanda Film Holdings Co (002739.SZ) to Alibaba Group Holding Ltd (BABA.N) and Cultural Investment Holdings Ltd (600715.SS), a Beijing government-backed company.
+On Monday, Dalian Wanda Group announced it would sell a $1.24 billion stake in Wanda Film Holdings Co to Alibaba Group Holding Ltd and Cultural Investment Holdings Ltd, a Beijing government-backed company.

-That followed Wanda’s announcement last week that it was shifting a $5.4 billion stake in its property unit to outside investors, led by Tencent Holdings (0700.HK).
+That followed Wanda’s announcement last week that it was shifting a $5.4 billion stake in its property unit to outside investors, led by Tencent Holdings.

 For HNA Group, the aviation company that has extended its reach into logistics, tourism and financial services after splashing out $50 billion on dealmaking, the process of deleveraging has just started.

-In recent weeks, the company has announced moves to raise billions in funding, including offloading property in Australia and hiring bankers to sell its leading stake in the Spanish hotels company NH Hotel Group SA (NHH.MC).
+In recent weeks, the company has announced moves to raise billions in funding, including offloading property in Australia and hiring bankers to sell its leading stake in the Spanish hotels company NH Hotel Group SA.

 Last month, at an extraordinary meeting with its major bank creditors, HNA said the company faced a potential cash shortfall of at least $2.4 billion in the first quarter of the year.